poupouxios/custom-api-auth/readme.md

   * ``` ApiWrapper::call("post",'auth/login',["ApiUserId" => $identifier]); ```
   * ``` ApiWrapper::call("get","user") ```
   * ``` ApiWrapper::call("get","auth/logout") ```
+* There is an example folder that has an AuthController of how the logic of implementing the API calls must be.
 * That should be enough to enable the custom auth.

 ## Improvements